 Attendance: The UVM attendance policy is available at https://go.uvm.edu/srr.
-There will be no make-ups for in class active learning exercises if you did not attend class without prior notification and approval.
-While there is no explicit weight for your attendance, a good attendance record will be taken into consideration when assigning letter grades in the course (e.g., whether a close score is rounded up for final grade).
+There will be no make-ups for in-class active learning exercises if you did not attend class without prior notification and approval.
+While your attendance is ungraded, we will have frequent in-class assessments, and a good attendance record may be taken into consideration when handling exceptions if they arise.